 The Secondary Correction (read if you want to know more about how the astronomical markers work as the secondary correction for the Xiuhpohualli)

 In addition to over-reliance on contradictory primary sources, many people in the past have tried to correlate the Azteca/Mexica calendar with the Gregorian calendar.
 The problem with this approach is that it makes us dependent on the Gregorian calendar and it throws off the Azteca/Mexica calendar.
 This is because the Gregorian calendar does not utilize astronomical observations such as equinoxes and solstices to anchor itself to the correct position of the sun.
 It utilizes the leap year and a mathematical secondary correction that are independent of any astronomical event.
+Tena’s correlation for example starts on February 26th and Meza’s correlation starts on March 11th but those two dates do not correlate to any observable astronomical phenomena which forces the use of the Gregorian calendar as a reference point because it is not possible to know it is the first day of the new year without first knowing the Gregorian date.
 The Azteca/Mexica calendar on the other hand utilizes both the astronomical observations of the spring equinox and winter solstice as anchor points guaranteeing that the calendar never strays from the correct position of the sun.

 Here in this graphic from the Codex Borgia, we can see clearly the two spring equinox and winter solstice anchor points.
 We can also see that each graphic contains correlation days for the year 1-Acatl.
 The day 1-Cipactli corresponds to exactly one day after the observable spring equinox in Mexico.
 The day 4-Ollin corresponds to exactly one day after the observable winter solstice in Mexico.
 Astronomical markers all across Mexico track the spring equinox and winter solstice and were used to keep the calendar aligned with the sun.
 Anthony Aveni has identified at least two sighting devices from the Bodley and Selden that the ancients used to make these precise observations.
 None of the most widely used calendar correlations (Arturo Meza, Alfonso Caso, and Rafael Tena) align with these two crucial correlation pages.
 The Ruben Ochoa calendar correlation is the only one that aligns with these crucial correlation pages and is also the only one that utilizes the same astronomical practices as the Azteca/Mexica to keep the calendar aligned with the path of the sun without relying on the Gregorian calendar at all.